Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 3

 to Durban back home & then went out to

-Gleawood & had a walk about.
-I saw [[?]]
+Glenwood & had a walk about.
+I saw Howard

-ball-engineer school - & the nice homes
+Coll - engineering school - & the nice homes

-about there A gentleman gave me a lift
+about there.
+A gentleman gave me a lift

 back to humanity.
 I had tea with Ken & Chips